merenlab/merenlab.org/software/anvio/help/programs/anvi-run-scg-taxonomy/index.md

   display: true
 ---

 The purpose of this program is to affiliate single-copy core genes in an anvi&#39;o contigs database with taxonomic names.
 A properly setup local SCG taxonomy database is required for this program to perform properly.
-After its successful run, `anvi-estimate-scg-taxonomy` will be useful to estimate taxonomy at genome-, collection-, or metagenome-level).
+After its successful run, `anvi-estimate-scg-taxonomy` will be useful to estimate taxonomy at genome-, collection-, or metagenome-level)..

+See **[program help menu](../../../vignette#anvi-run-scg-taxonomy)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}